bovigo/callmap/README.md

     Asserts that the method was invoked exactly the given amount of times.
 *   `wasNeverCalled()`<br/>
     Asserts that the method was never invoked.

+In case the method to check doesn't exist or is not applicable for mapping (see above) all of those methods throw an `\InvalidArgumentException`.
+This also prevents typos and wondering why something doesn't work as expected.

 By the way, if PHPUnit is available, `CallAmountViolation` will extend `PHPUnit_Framework_ExpectationFailedException`.
 In case it isn't available it